-د م9ہ stormshield
+م ۹۵ STORMSHIELD

-وم کی StormsHield Management Center v28.0 VPN TOPOLOGIES Add a VPN topology Search × £ Export VTI parameters to CSV
+ും stormshield ന്റെ Management Center VPN TOPOLOGIES

+V2.8.0 + Add a VPN topology - Search × ± Export VTI pa rameters to CSV

 Shape Status VPN type Name Description Peers

-CONFIGURATION - 🔹 💿 on Policy-based Mesh 1 3 peers
+CONFIGURATION - 😫 🜑 on Policy-based Mesh 1 3 peers

 Firewalls and Folders 🕸 💿 on Route-based Mesh 2 Dublin, Madrid

-🖽 VPN topologies C on Route-based Star 1 3 peers
+VPN topologies Con Route-based Star 1 3 peers

 Certificates

 Encryption profiles

 S OBJECTS

-B DEPLOYMENT
+DEPLOYMENT

 A MAINTENANCE

 - 2. In the window that opens, select Route-based VPN and click on Create the topology. - 3.
 Enter a name.
 A description is optional. - 4.
-Choose the authentication type in the next step. - Select the encryption profile.
+Choose the authentication type in the next step. - 5.
+If you have chosen X.509 certificate authentication, you can indicate a post-quantum preshared key ID and its password.
+Such keys provide protection particularly from "store now, decrypt later" attacks.
+For more information, refer to the SNS User guide.
+This feature is available only on firewalls in at least version 4.8.0, and only with IKEv2. - Select the encryption profile.
 The SMC server offers pre-configured profiles.
 Create your customized profiles in Configuration > Encryption profiles.
 Refer to the SNS User guide for more information on encryption profile options.